Intrinsic construction of invariant functions on simple Lie algebras: Introduction

 Although the choice of the $I_j$'s is not unique, the degrees $d_j$ and hence the exponents $m_j$ are intrinsic to $\fg$ which constitute important invariants (see \cite{ChB}).
 Our main objective in this paper is to give an algorithm to explicitly and intrinsically construct a set of primitive invariant functions.
 We note that our invariant functions are defined on the whole Lie algebra $\fg$.
 We also comment that our construction is uniform, explains the pattern for the exponents, and does not resort to any representation.
 The author has implemented his algorithm on Maple.

-The traditional way of obtaining such invariant functions on $\fg$ is extrinsic by employing a faithful representation.
+The traditional way of obtaining such invariant functions is extrinsic by employing a faithful representation $\rho: \fg\to \fg\fl(V)$ of $\fg$ on a vector space $V$.
 Usually the first fundamental representation of the Lie algebra is used because of its small dimension.
-The representation expresses a general Lie algebra element as a matrix, whose dimension is the same as that of the representation space, involving its coordinates.
-The sum of the principal minors of this matrix with dimension equal to a degree $d_j$ \er{degs} of the Lie algebra is one such sought-after primitive invariant function.
+For $x\in \fg$, since the characteristic polynomial of $\rho(x)$ is invariant under the conjugation by $GL(V)$, its certain coefficients are the sought-after primitive invariant functions of $x$.
+These certain coefficients are the sums of the principal minors of the matrix $\rho(x) $ with dimensions equal to the degrees $d_j$ \er{degs} of the Lie algebra.
 To this author, there are several drawbacks to this approach.
 First, this construction uses the \emph{a prior} information of the degrees $d_j$ of $\fg$ without being able to provide any deeper reason, and in the case of $D_{2n}=\fs\fo(4n)$ where the degree $2n$ has multiplicity 2, a special formula is needed for the Pfaffian.
 Furthermore for bigger exceptional Lie algebras, their representations are hard to be made explicit, and the enormous cardinality of the principal minors of a big matrix prevents this method from being efficient.
 In particular, explicit forms of invariant functions on $E_8$ are only known up to the second one of degree 8 \cite{8E8}.

 In view of the above, an intrinsic and uniform method is clearly desirable.
 Intuitively speaking, our algorithm uses the restriction of the adjoint representation on a principal $\fs\fl_2$ subalgebra in $\fg$, and we gain independence from other representations and furthermore computational efficiency in this way.
-Together with his collaborator, the author plans to apply his Maple implementation of this algorithm to other invariant functions on the $E$'s, with the goal of at least getting some interesting restrictions of the invariant functions, that is, carrying out step (i) in Theorem \ref{main}.
-The restricted functions can still be very interesting and useful for the exceptional Lie algebras, since for example they are the functions most relevant to integrable systems such as Toda lattices \cite{K4} and generic Toda flows \cite{GS}.
+In particular, our algorithm is very effective in obtaining the interesting restrictions of the invariant functions on the shifted Borel subalgebras, that is, carrying out step (i) in Theorem \ref{main}.

 The foundation for our construction is Kostant's profound studies \cites{K1,K2,K3} on invariant functions, which we now introduce.
 Fix a Cartan subalgebra $\fh\subset \fg$.
 Let $\Delta$ be the corresponding root system, $\Delta_{\pm}$ a choice of positive/negative roots, and $\pi =\{\alpha_1,\cdots,\alpha_l\}$ the positive simple roots.
 Let $\fg = \fh \oplus \bigoplus_{\alpha\in \Delta} \fg_{\alpha}$ be the root space decomposition, with $\fg_\a$ generated by a root vector $e_\a$.
 For $\a\in \Delta_+$, let $H_{\a}=[e_{\a},e_{-\a}]$, and we require $\a(H_{\a})=2$ for the choices of root vectors.
 For $1\leq i\leq l$, the $H_{\a_i}$ form a basis of $\fh$.